sergane13/Youtube-Data-Processing/README.md

 ## Contact
-* You can find me on discord : Serban#0756
 * Project is open source for any kind of use as long as you keep the initial creator